 The moment you improve your AOV, you scale your revenue growth and profits upward directly.
 Since customer acquisition cost continues to increase and competition tends to be fiercer, you need a higher AOV to make sense in the current market.

 Knowing your business’s AOV helps you to assess your:

 It gives you the data required to gauge the long-term value of every customer.
-AOV helps you to set goals, tactics, and further, evaluates how these tactics are working.
+AOV helps you to set goals, tactics and further evaluates how these tactics are working.

-At times, marketers pay more attention on enhancing website traffic and bringing a more impactful as well as profitable audience in order to boost their AOV.
+At times, marketers pay more attention to enhancing website traffic and bringing a more impactful as well as profitable audience in order to boost their AOV.
 But what they fail to realize is the fact that boosting traffic costs money whereas increasing AOV doesn’t.

 AOV is a straightforward metric and is easy to calculate.
 You just need two things for this, which include:

 Once you have these two numbers, divide them and there you go – you will have your AOV.